THE CHASE TRIFECTA: HOW TO MAXIMIZE EARNING CHASE POINTS

 • All of these cards are subject to the Chase 5/24 Rule.
 That is, Chase will not approve you for one of their cards if you have received more than 5 cards (from any bank) in the past 24 months.

-• The Chase Ink Business Cash does not count towards your 5/24 slot, but you must be under 5/24 to be approved.
+• The Chase Ink Business cards do not count towards your 5/24 slot, but you must be under 5/24 to be approved.

-• All points from these four cards above can be transferred to your Chase Sapphire account so that points can be transferred to travel partners like United and Hyatt
+• All points from these three cards above can be transferred to your Chase Sapphire account so that points can be transferred to travel partners like United and Hyatt.
+Avoid the Chase Ink Premier as those points cannot be transferred to travel partners.

 • You will always get the highest value from your points by transferring points to travel partners.
-More often than not, booking the Chase portal is not a good value.
+Your points are typically worth only one cent per point when you book through Chase Travel℠

 Happy Travels!

-See how we stayed four nights FREE in Paris with points earned from the Chase Sapphire card here.
+See how we stayed four nights FREE in Paris with points here.

 Previous